CobeyH/Tandem-Ride-Share/README.md

 Try to make an issue before trying to fix it, you may find someone is already on it!

-Barring that, make a pull request with your changes - we prefer alough do not enfore a linear git history.
+Barring that, make a pull request with your changes - we prefer, although do not enforce, a linear git history.

 Someone *should* come along and review your code, if it looks good your changes should be live as soon as they are merged!